 Economies of scale in production

 Without engaging in international trade, the size of the domestic market limits economies of scale.
-For example, a country has a small population.
-As a result, demand will also be low, making it impossible to increase economies of scale.
+For example, a country with a small population will also have low demand, making it impossible to increase economies of scale.

 In contrast, engaging in international trade allows a country to increase its demand and, therefore, its economies of scale.
 This is because the foreign market is more significant than the domestic market.
 As a result, producers can achieve higher economies of scale when selling their products to the international market than domestic ones.

 Huge demand allows manufacturers to operate at a significant scale.
-Finally, they can lower unit costs by spreading high fixed costs over more output.
-And they can sell the product at a lower price.
+Finally, they can lower unit costs by spreading high fixed costs over more output and selling the product at a lower price.

-Long story short, economies of scale underlie why international trade exists.
-Countries trade with each other to increase economies of scale to produce cheaper products.
+Long story short, economies of scale underlie international trade.
+Countries trade with each other to increase their economies of scale and produce cheaper products.

 Samsung Electronics is a good example.
 The company has become a leading player in several businesses, such as semiconductors, mobile phones, and LCDs, by selling products to international markets instead of relying on demand in South Korea.